Ibarca/Forecast-Validation-with-Prophet-Backtesting-Using-One-Train-Test-Split/README.md

 > How large is the forecast error compared with actual demand?

 However, MAPE should be interpreted carefully when actual sales are very low.
 In those cases, even a small absolute error can create a very high percentage error.
-If actual demand is zero, MAPE cannot be calculated because the formula divides by the actual value.
+If actual demand is zero, MAPE becomes problematic because the formula divides by the actual value.

 For this reason, MAPE is useful for business interpretation, but it should not be used alone.
 It is best read together with MAE, RMSE, and Bias.

 ---